 - $30 – Textbook (may be purchased at the school)

 Note: To be certified, Nursing Assistant students will need to take a written test and a clinical skills exam administered by the State of Arkansas.
 That fee ($125 or $135 if an oral written is requested) is waived by the State if you are employed by a nursing home.
 During clinicals the students are required to wear black scrubs with a student name tag.
 Scrubs may be purchased at Petra, if desired.

 Tuition is due by the third day of class; however, students may finance their education by obtaining a nursing home sponsorship or using Petra’s payment plan.
 Most nursing homes are willing to pay for the tuition of students that they hire through the sponsorship program.

 Students using Petra’s payment plan may pay 50% of their tuition by the third day of class and the remaining balance by the end of the second week of class.
 There will be a 2% additional charge added to the tuition if using Petra’s payment plan.
 Please contact the admissions office for more information on financial assistance.

 Get Sponsored!
 CNAs are in large demand throughout Arkansas, and because of this most nursing homes are willing to pay for the tuition of students that they hire.
 Luckily the process is an easy 3 step process.

 - Ask your potential employer if they will sponsor your CNA training through Petra.

-- If sponsored, bring your letter of intent (provided by the employer) during the first week of class (and with it the $85 testing fee will be waived by the State for those sponsored by a Long Term Care Facility/nursing home!).
+- If sponsored, bring your letter of intent (provided by the employer) during the first week of class ((and with it the $125 ($135 if oral exam is requested) testing fee will be waived by the State for those sponsored by a Long Term Care Facility/nursing home!)).